Candice Swanepoel’s Latest Revealing Bikini Pic Sends Instagram Into Meltdown

 “What a body,” one person commented with a heart emoji.
 Another wrote, “WOW, such a nice body” with three fire emoji and an emoji with hearts for eyes.

-A third person even told the supermodel that they thought she had “The best body ever” as a fourth commented, “Ohh… super hot!” with a number of fire emoji.
+A third person even told the supermodel they thought she had “The best body ever” as a fourth commented, “Ohh… super hot!” with a number of fire emoji.

-Swanepoel’s latest sexy bikini snap has so far racked up a seriously impressive more than 292,000 likes in less than 24 hours.
+Swanepoel’s latest sexy bikini snap has so far racked up a seriously impressive 292,000 likes in less than 24 hours.

 But this isn’t the first time this week that the gorgeous model has left very little to the imagination when it comes to her swimwear.

-As The Inquisitr reported earlier this week, in another photo shared online by Jermone, Candice flashed her perky booty once again while soaking up the sun on a luxury yacht with former Victoria’s Secret Angel Doutzen Kroes as the stunning duo laid on their fronts while rocking skimpy thong bikinis.
+As The Inquisitr reported earlier this week, in another photo shared online by Jerome Duran, Candice flashed her perky booty once again while soaking up the sun on a luxury yacht with former Victoria’s Secret Angel Doutzen Kroes as the stunning duo laid on their fronts while rocking skimpy thong bikinis.
 The twosome were vacationing together in Ibiza.

 As for how she looks so good and feels confident enough to strip down to her bikini, the star has previously opened up about her tips and tricks for getting herself beach ready.